rabbitmq/hop/README.md

 ## Project Maturity

-This project is extremely young and under heavy development.
-The API can radically change without an upfront notice.
+This project is young and not 100% feature complete but the key API operations are covered.
+The docs largely don't exist.
+The API may change but radical changes are unlikely.

-This section will be updated as the API matures.
+This section will be updated as the project matures.

 ## Maven Artifacts